 Whatever your situation may be, the Patient Enrollment team at Iora is here to help.
 We understand that the Annual Medicare Open Enrollment Period can be confusing, and if you have insurance questions, we are happy to refer you to someone who can help.
-If you aren’t already an Iora Primary Care patient, now is the time to consider a primary care provider who understands your needs.
+If you aren’t already an Iora with One Medical patient, now is the time to consider a primary care provider who understands your needs.

 To learn more, reach out to us and one of our Patient Enrollment coordinators will be in touch.

 This article was originally published on October 6, 2020.